-Sandy Pines Campground is an all-new retreat for RVers and campers on the southern Maine coast.
-The campground first opened last year in June 2017 after the new owners invested over $5 million in renovating the property.
+Sandy Pines Campground is a beautiful new retreat for RVers and glampers on the southern Maine coast.
+The campground opened in June 2017 after the new owners invested over $5 million in renovating the property.

 Sandy Pines offers 320 spacious campsites for RVers and tent campers, as well as 16 Glamp Tents, their new Camp Carriages (cottages-on-wheels with king-size beds and mini-fridges), and new “Hideaway Hut” wooden A-frames with queen-size beds.